simongray/sino.study/README.md

 * The REPL starts out in the `user` ns with various other namespaces required.
 The user ns also includes relevant custom functions for development.
-Changes to data structures and most other backend development should mainly happen in the REPL.
+Changes to e.g. dictionary data structures and most other backend development is best tested in the REPL.

 ## Developing with live re-loading